Glasgow Corporation Tramways: The Green Goddesses: ex-Liverpool trams

 In 1953 and 1954, with the impending closure of Liverpool's tram system (in 1957), 46 of that city's relatively modern streamlined bogie trams were purchased by Glasgow Corporation to replace some of the ageing Standard cars.
 The acquired cars had been built in 1936-37 and were contemporaries of Glasgow's own Coronation trams, with which they were inevitably compared.
 At 36 ft, they were 2 ft longer than the Coronations; accordingly they were normally confined to only two routes (15 and 29) with relatively few sharp curves.
 They were not wholly successful in Glasgow as their original construction had not been as robust as that of the Coronations, and with the running down of the Liverpool system they had been allowed to deteriorate into a poor condition.
 They therefore gave only a few more years service in Glasgow and the last was withdrawn in July 1960, more than two years before the final closure of the tramway system.
 One Green Goddess (Liverpool no. 869 / Glasgow no. 1055) is preserved at Crich in Liverpool livery.

 Glasgow rejected an offer from Liverpool to purchase more Green Goddesses or the newer four-wheeled version, known as "Baby Grands".
 Glasgow had also rejected an earlier offer from London Transport for its surplus E3 type tramcars.

 Preservation

 Some of the rolling stock was preserved and the largest collection can now be found at Glasgow's Riverside Museum, including the only remaining horse-drawn tram.
 Seven Glasgow trams can also be seen at the National Tramway Museum in Crich.

-The Summerlee, Museum of Scottish Industrial Life runs a former Glasgow Corporation tram on the only operational electric tramway in Scotland, excepting the recently constructed line in Edinburgh.
+The Summerlee Museum of Scottish Industrial Life, in Coatbridge, runs a former Glasgow Corporation tram on its electric tramway.